Connect with us

 RELATED: Tanzania Unveils Plans for Africa’s Longest Bridge

-Other entities that contributed in the planning of the project include Nigerian consultant NLÉ Works, WPP-ParsonsBrinckerhoff of Canada, UK consulting engineers Mott MacDonald and Rendel, and Dutch engineer Royal HaskoningDHV.
+Other entities that contributed to the planning of the project include Nigerian consultant NLÉ Works, WPP-ParsonsBrinckerhoff of Canada, UK consulting engineers Mott MacDonald and Rendel, and Dutch engineer Royal HaskoningDHV.

 Construction is scheduled to begin this year, with completion set for 2027.